BlunderBarry/my-DSA-journey/README.md

  ### What I've learned/practiced:

   - Did leetcode's intro to arrays, completed everything except the conclusion.
+Probably should've done that earlier...

 ### Todo:

+- Start working with linked lists